euiyounghwang/python-django/README.md

     - Create model Student
     - Create model userRank
 ```
+- To use multiple databases you have to tell Django about the database server you will be using, but adding them in the settings.py.
 - Turned out that migrate command accepts database CLI parameter, which by default is set to default , so it’s easy to run migrations on another database:
 ```bash
 # file: models.py